 A body lift and liposuction can also be used together.
 These cosmetic surgeries contour your body, leading to sleeker curves.

 Fees of Post-Bariatric Liposuction

-When combining lipo with other cosmetic procedures, you can find yourself paying a bit more.
-Here are the average basic fees for various post-bariatric procedures that tend to act as terrific complements to cosmetic lipo.
+You can find yourself paying a bit more when combining lipo with other cosmetic procedures.
+Here are the average basic fees for various post-bariatric procedures that act as terrific complements to cosmetic lipo.
 The cost of a tummy tuck is $6,200 on average.
 A panniculectomy can cost between $8,000 and $15,000, while a lower body lift costs $7,924.

 While health insurance is unlikely to pay for an aesthetic procedure, medical financing is available.
 Companies like Prosper Healthcare Lending can help you pay for the cosmetic surgeries you want.
 You can then worry about how to pay for the procedures later with affordable and manageable payment terms.

 Body contouring surgery after a bariatric procedure can improve your quality of life and, in some cases, your functional ability.
 To qualify for a body contouring surgery as a bariatric patient, you’ll need to be in good general health and have a good skin tone and a stabilized weight.